 I will always put Kaysville first and lead by strengthening relationships within our city, with neighboring cities, and with our county and state leadership.
 As an empty-nester, I have the time to focus and listen to our resident’s concerns.
 As a leader, I rely on the diverse expertise of everyone who wants to contribute to solutions.
 As a former planning commissioner and current city council member, I reach out to our community to engage in conversations and share information.
 I make informed decisions based upon the needs of our community and the ordinances that govern Kaysville.

-Fire / Emergency Response:
+Police / Fire / Emergency Response:

 The city pipes are ductile or iron (brittle and corroded).
 Our entire water system will destruct if/when we have an earthquake.
 We need to budget money to replace piping with durable, flexible options.
 This is part of our strategic plan.